itsmeYaz/recipe-sharing-api/README.md

 This application is a Recipe Sharing System built using Node.js, and Express.
 It provides a RESTful API for creating, reading, updating, and deleting (CRUD) recipes.

+## 🌟 Features

-### Features
+### 🍽️ Recipe Management

-1. **Recipe Management**: Users can create new recipes, view all recipes, view a specific recipe by its ID or name, update existing recipes, and delete recipes.
+Users can create new recipes, view all recipes, view a specific recipe by its ID or name, update existing recipes, and delete recipes.

+### 🔍 Search

-2. **Tag-based Search**: Users can search for recipes based on tags.
-This feature allows users to find all recipes that fall under a specific category, such as 'Vegetarian', 'Gluten-free', etc.
-3. **Name-based Search**: Users can search for recipes by their names.
-This feature allows users to find a specific recipe quickly if they know its name.
+Users can search for recipes based on tags or their names.
+This allows users to find all recipes that fall under a specific category, such as 'Vegetarian', 'Gluten-free', etc., or find a specific recipe quickly if they know its name.

+### 👥 User Management

+Users can create an account, update their information, and delete their account.

+### ⚠️ Error Handling

-4. **Error Handling**: The application includes robust error handling.
+The application includes robust error handling.
 If an error occurs, the application will return a helpful error message and, in development mode, a stack trace.

-### Purpose
+## 🎯 Purpose

 The purpose of this application is to provide a simple and efficient way to manage and search for recipes.